tomberek/mcm/manual/ii.md

  bomb or grenade, fire bomb, or similar device, and any other compound, mixture,

- or device which is an explosive within the meaning of 18 U.S.C. --SECT-- 232(5)
+ or device which is an explosive within the meaning of 18 U.S.C. &sect; 232(5)

  or 844(j).